 The most important wires are 11 to 4 and 11 to 8, ignition battery voltage lead.
 I'd make sure this wire is a thicker gauge than the rest.
 18 gauge is good.
 Because it' should be strong enough to blow a fuse.
 This wire must have a secure connection to the VSP unit, Instead, I used two, no less than 820-Ohm resistor right at pin 11.
 I recommend it.
 Only problem is the indicator light is 10% dimmer.

 Decimus wrote:WIRE SIZES:

 Make sure the lead (wires) are 18 gauge or bigger.
 Or something that doesn't burn with a 10-Amp load.
 Small wires can burn, but large wires will pop the fuse.
 Secondly, the wires have to be wrapped with electrical tape from head to toe, leaving no gaps.
 The one in the image above is already coated with gray insulation - that's good.
 This is to help with fire control.

 It seems to be like if we're relying on the resistance of the wire to control the current ("large wires will pop the fuse"), that's just asking for trouble/possible fire.
 The maximum current should be controlled by a resistor, or some other device in the loop, not the wire gauge.
 Did I miss here as well?

 The thicker gauge is to protect the copper wire from burning other stuffs since they're good at popping fuses.
 Msportronics used tiny wires on his I believe could be unsafe.
 If they carry 12V, 1-20 Amps then a minimum of 18 gauge is preferred.
 I believe 18 gauge is common for automotive wires.
-You may use tiny wires but you have to put a resistor at the starting point (on the VSP control unit) exactly what you said at the end.
+You probably can use tiny wires if you put the correct resistor at the starting point (on the VSP control unit) exactly what you said at the end.